fritzo/pomagma/doc/scheduler_design.md

 ### Architecture Overview

 Pomagma implements two primary inference engines: the **surveyor** for forward-chaining database construction and the **cartographer** for scalable batch operations.
-The surveyor operates on **micro atlases** (16-bit identifiers, up to 65K E-classes) optimized for concurrent write-heavy growth, while the cartographer uses **macro atlases** (32-bit identifiers) optimized for read-heavy batch processing and aggregation.
+Both now operate on **16-bit identifiers** (up to 65K E-classes), with the surveyor using micro atlases optimized for concurrent write-heavy growth, while the cartographer uses macro atlases optimized for read-heavy batch processing and aggregation.

 ### Inference Types and Completeness